EternalllZM/rtd-codz/docs/source/rules.rst

 - **Evading mutes make them permanent.
 Automatically.**

-Do not try to evade your mute, it will only make it permanent, automatically.
+Do not attempt to evade your mute, it will only make it automatically permanent.
 We do not remove permanent mutes by those trying to evade.
 You will have to reach out to Modmail once your mute expires.

 - **You may not have more than one account on the server.**

 Please do not join with an alt onto the server or use an alternate account to evade a punishment.
-This does not make us want to hear your case/appeal and instead puts all Staff on high alert to ban accounts associated with you in any way.
+This does not make us want to hear your case/appeal and instead removes all chances of an appeal being accepted.

 - **Do not imitate Staff in any way**